forbesmyester/esqlate-lib/README.md

 ## Instructions

-To build assets (which includes the definitions and schemas) you will need to nstall:
+To build assets (which includes the definitions and schemas) you will need to install:

  * [NodeJS](https://nodejs.org/en/)
  * [JSONNET](https://jsonnet.org/)